5l1v3r1/ARGO-1/README.md

 * Web fuzzer (pyffuf > https://github.com/ScRiPt1337/pyffuf)
 * web analyzer

-> This project is tottaly new for now only port scanner and dns record enum only work but soon i will add more feature!
+> This project is tottaly new for now only 4 feature only work but soon i will add more feature!
 Its build on top of AGROX python module https://github.com/ScRiPt1337/argox <br>

 > Feel free to contribute or you can email me at : anon42237@gmail.com for any new ideas